White Gum Valley, Western AustraliaARENA Program

 LandCorp, Electricity Networks Corporation, CRC for Low Carbon Living Ltd, City of Fremantle, Balance Utility Solutions

-This project will develop governance models to allow shared solar photovoltaics (PV), battery and monitoring systems to be used in medium density apartments.
+The Increasing the Uptake of Solar PV in Strata Residential Developments project will develop governance models to allow shared solar photovoltaics (PV), battery and monitoring systems to be used in medium density apartments.
 The governance models will be tested at 50 units of the White Gum Valley development in Perth.

 The future energy market will consist of increasing levels of distributed energy.
 While rooftop solar has become widely accepted by the residential housing market, issues with shared ownership, lack of available frameworks and pricing incentives have prevented renewable energy to be taken up in apartments and other strata developments.